Hip Thrust Technique: Setup, Cues, and Common Fixes

 The Lowering Phase (Eccentric)

-Lower under control over 2-3 seconds, maintaining glute tension throughout.
+Lower under control over 2–3 seconds, maintaining glute tension throughout.
 Don't let your hips drop quickly or bounce off the bottom.
-The eccentric creates significant mechanical tension for growth.
+Controlling the lowering phase helps maintain position and keep tension on the target muscles.

 At the bottom, your glutes should almost touch the floor, but don't rest completely.
 Keep slight tension and immediately begin the next rep.